twolfson/if-i-were-to-build-a-startup-web-app/explorations/3-django-server-react-ui/README.md

 - Realizing we should start with the build version first
 - Learning that `create-react-app` has sane defaults with hashed filenames, https://github.com/facebook/create-react-app/issues/821
     - https://github.com/rykener/django-manifest-loader seems like a promising solution
+<br /><br />

+- Finagled and finagled some more, but finally got everything loading as desired